Crawley Friday Darts League Rules 2025/2026

 All Teams are responsible for designating a team captain.
 Captains may delegate responsibilities to another player when necessary.
 In general captains shall:

-Be aware of the CFDL rules and any changes to those rules as published
+Be aware of the CFDL rules and any changes to those rules as published.

-Verify all information entered onto the registration sheets and result sheets during match play
+Verify all information entered onto the registration sheets and result sheets during match play.

-Agree that the board and conditions of play are satisfactory and according to the rules (NO protest appertaining to this rule will be entertained after the match has commenced)
+Agree that the board and conditions of play are satisfactory and according to the rules (NO protest appertaining to this rule will be entertained after the match has commenced).

-Ensure all players are familiar with the rules of match play
+Ensure all players are familiar with the rules of match play.

-General Rules
+League Rules

-Rule 1: The League shall be known as the Crawley Friday Darts League and shall be open to any public house or social club within a 6 mile radius of Crawley town centre.
+1) The League shall be known as the Crawley Friday Darts League and shall be open to any public house or social club within a 6 mile radius of Crawley town centre.
 An AGM shall be held each year, and all teams should send a representative.

-Rule 2: The League shall be run by a committee, to include a Chairman, Secretary & Treasurer.
+2) The League shall be run by a committee, to include a Chairman, Secretary & Treasurer.
 All members of the Committee would be voted in at the AGM held each year.
 The Committee would adjudicate on all disputes or incidents during the course of the season.
 If any disputes need an instant decision at a competition or a match and a COMMITTEE MEMBER is present, they can adjudicate, and their decision must then be adhered to.

-Rule 3: There will be an annual entry fee to include League & Knockout Cup competitions.
+3) There will be an annual entry fee to include League & Knockout Cup competitions.
 All fees to be agreed at the AGM.
 This can be paid by either cheque, cash or bank transfer.

-Rule 4: Every venue must provide an area with a throwing distance of 7ft 9¼ins.
+4) Every venue must provide an area with a throwing distance of 7ft 9¼ins.
 The dartboards centre must be 5ft 8ins from the floor and be in a good condition; a raised oche must be provided and used unless both Captains agree to play without a raised oche.
 Any complaints about the state of the dartboards, throw or lighting must be made to the League Secretary within 48hrs of the match.

 "Home teams who will not be providing food for the away team on league and competition nights must declare this at the beginning of the season.
 If not declared, food must be provided.
 Where no food is provided, away teams can provide for themselves if the venue allows this."
 If unable to provide food for whatever reason, then you are required to let the away team know 24 hours before.

-Rule 5: On match nights, play will start at 8:30pm.
+5) On match nights, play will start at 8:30pm.
 There is flexibility to start earlier if both captains agree either in advance or on the night.

 The matchboard must be available to both teams to practice on by 8:15pm.